Hogwarts Express (Universal Orlando Resort): Media

 Each compartment has a curved screen where the window would be.
 There are two different videos, depending on the destination of the train.
 The special effects in both videos were by Double Negative.

+In addition, shadows of characters appear on the compartment windows, which exchange dialogue.
+Notably, due to Emma Watson not reprising her role as Hermione for the attraction, a voice double was hired in her place.
+This voice double controversially did not sound anything like her, with Rupert Grint reprising his role as Ron for the attraction making it more obvious as to how off it was.
+As a result, in late 2023, Universal hired a new voice double that sounded more like her to dub over the original dialogue to rectify the controversy.

 The London Symphony Orchestra recorded the music played throughout the journey at Abbey Road Studios on March 25, 2014.
 The music for the northbound journey is called "Connector Train – Hogsmeade to London".

 Journey

 Theme park guests may use the Hogwarts Express to travel between Hogsmeade and King's Cross in London, close to Diagon Alley.
 They can travel in either direction as long as the guest has purchased a Park-to-Park ticket, Annual Pass, or Seasonal Pass, which gives guests access to both of Universal Orlando's theme parks within the same day.
 Two different videos are provided depending on the destination of the train, both of which are approximately four minutes long.